unoplatform/uno/doc/blog/201809-uno-wasm-intro-part-1.md

 For Web Microsoft crowds, there's the [Blazor experiment](https://blazor.net/) which is aiming at making C# and .NET the only development language for making web sites or Web Apps, using HTML.

 For other crowds more in the mobile or desktop sides, there's not a lot to experiment with yet.
-Good examples found in [awesome-wasm](https://github.com/mbasso/awesome-wasm) such as [OOui](https://github.com/praeclarum/Ooui), [QT-Wasm](https://wiki.qt.io/Qt_for_WebAssembly) are work checking out, and that's where the Uno Platform is trying to be an answer using C# and XAML for application developers, for .NET UWP, WPF, Xamarin and Silverlight developers.
+Good examples found in [awesome-wasm](https://github.com/mbasso/awesome-wasm) such as [OOui](https://github.com/praeclarum/Ooui), [QT-Wasm](https://wiki.qt.io/Qt_for_WebAssembly) are worth checking out, and that's where the Uno Platform is trying to be an answer using C# and XAML for application developers, for .NET UWP, WPF, Xamarin and Silverlight developers.

 In fine, WebAssembly is a target that most developers will never have to interact with directly, in the same way most developers never have to interact with x86_64 or ARM64 directly.
 It may become important if you want to dive deep into AOT engines, LLVM backends or similar technologies.
 Otherwise, it will mostly stay a compilation target, an element in a drop down list next to x86 and ARM64.